mjafferiqbal18/SIGL/README.md

 # SIGL
-This repository contains code for the implementation of the [SIGL paper](https://arxiv.org/abs/2008.11533)
+This repository contains code for the reimplementation of a variation of the [SIGL paper](https://arxiv.org/abs/2008.11533)

 ## Execution